1995 24 Hours of Le Mans: LM GT1

 After some success in 1994, Ferrari looked at developing the F40.
 The result was the GT Evoluzione, with improved aerodynamics and suspension, while Ferrari worked on 3.5- and 3.6-litre twin-turbo engines.
 Luciano della Noce teamed up with the Ferrari Club Italia with two cars.
 They chose to run with the 3.0-litre, 620 bhp, engine that would be better suited for endurance.
 Della Noce and his regular co-driver Anders Olofsson had scored a third place at the Monza BPR round, and were regularly setting the fastest race-laps, albeit without the reliability.
 They were joined by Japanese driver Tetsuya Ota.

-The other entry came from Stephane Ratel's new Pilot Racing team, running the F40 LM model.
+The other entry came from RFR Sport, Stéphane Ratel's new team, racing under the Pilot Aldix Racing name, running the older F40 LM model.
 This car had raced in IMSA in 1989-90 and had been retrieved from a Swiss motoring museum.
-It had revised suspension (making it 2” wider) and bigger brakes.
+It had revised suspension (making it 2" wider) and bigger brakes.
 They also selected smaller restrictors than the Italian team (38 vs 39mm) to allow a lighter weight.
 Being an older version, spare parts were an issue however, team chief Michel Ferté still managed to set the fastest GT-time at the April Pre-Qualifying event.

 Porsche's GT1 answer to the McLaren was still being developed and not ready yet.
 However, to satisfy teams looking to step up to the class from GT2, the company made an upgrade package for the current 911 model – the Porsche 993.
 The GT2 Evo had a modified bodyshell with a higher rear wing and bigger wheel fairings to take wider tyres.
 The 3.6-litre engine had bigger twin-KKK (Kühnle, Kopp & Kausch) turbos that could put out 600 bhp.
 Despite bigger ABS brakes, the car was still 40 kg lighter than its GT2 cousin.
-Two new cars for Jack Leconte's Caen-based Larbre Compétition were only delivered on the Monday of race-week, after a shakedown at the Porsche factory.With a veteran driver line up of Jean-Pierre Jarier, Bob Wollek and Christophe Bouchut, they had put in strong performances in the BPR Series with three seconds and a third in first four races.
+Two new cars for Jack Leconte's Caen-based Larbre Compétition were only delivered on the Monday of race-week, after a shakedown at the Porsche factory.
+With a veteran driver line up of Jean-Pierre Jarier, Bob Wollek and Christophe Bouchut, they had put in strong performances in the BPR Series with three seconds and a third in first four races.
 However, with Wollek and Bouchut seconded to WSC teams for this race, new driver line-ups had to be built.
 Jarier was joined by Érik Comas and Jesús Pareja and the second Evo had Dominique Dupuy, Stéphane Ortelli and the debut of a 24-year old Emmanuel Collard.
 Leconte himself led a third car, taking up the unused entry of privateer Jean-Claude Miloé, on the Reserves list.